-This chapter showed us various ways of combining 2 tables by using the 2-table verbs of the dplyr package [R-dplyr].
-Depending on the type of combination we wanted to achieve, we used various
+This chapter showed us various ways of combining two tables by using the two-table verbs of the dplyr package (Wickham, François, Henry, & Müller, 2022).

-join commands or set operations.
+join() commands or set operations.

 - know that the base R function

 merge()also allows performing mutating joins.